-- Revised off-street parking standards.
-Off-street parking must be provided in accordance with § 16.8.9.4 unless modified below for the Fordwing USZ: ATION Dwellings: 1 1/2 parking space for each dwelling unit: 8/12/2019 - a.
+Off-street parking must be provided in accordance with § 16.8.9.4 unless modified below for the following uses:

+- a.
 Dwellings: 1 1/2 parking space for each dwelling unit; - b.
 Retail stores: one parking space for each 400 square feet of gross floor area; - c.
 Drive-in restaurants, snack bars and fast-food outlets, but excluding restaurants where ordering and/or pickup of food may take place from a motorized vehicle: one parking space for every three seats, but in no case less than four spaces; - d.
-Conference centers: one parking space for every 60 square feet in the largest assembly or meeting room. - (2).
-Joint-use parking.
+Conference centers: one parking space for every 60 square feet in the largest assembly or meeting room.

+(13).
+Joint-use parking

 Required off-street parking may be satisfied by the joint use of parking spaces by two or more uses if the applicant can show that parking demand is nonconflicting and will reasonably provide adequate parking for multiple uses without parking overflowing into undesignated areas.
 Nonconflicting periods may consist of daytime as opposed to evening hours of operation or weekday as opposed to weekend hours of operation or seasonal variation in parking demand.
-In making this determination under development plan review, the Planning Board must consider the following factors: - a.
-Such joint parking areas must be held under ownership or under terms of a contractual agreement that ensures such parking remains available to all users of the shared parking spaces; - b.
+In making this determination under development plan review, the Planning Board must consider the following factors:

+a.
+Such joint parking areas must be held under ownership or under terms of a contractual agreement that ensures such parking remains available to all users of the shared parking spaces;

+- b.
 Analysis is based on a most frequent basis not a "worst case" scenario; - c.
-Joint-use parking areas must be located within reasonable distance to the uses served, but do not need to be located on the same parcel as the uses served; - d.
+Joint-use parking areas must be located within reasonable distance to the uses served, but do not need to be located on the same parcel as the uses served: - d.
 Ease and safety of pedestrian access to shared parking by the users served, including any improvements or shuttle service necessary; and - e.
+Such joint parking areas may not be located in residential zoning districts.

+(14).
+Off-site parking

-Such joint parking areas may not be located in residential zoning districts. - (3).
-Off-site parking.
-Required off-street parking for employee use may be satisfied at off-site locations located within 1,000 feet measured along lines of public access from the lot to be served, provided such parking area is on other property owned by the applicant or under terms of a contractual agreement that will ensure such parking remains available to the use served. - (4).
-Employee parking.
+Required off-street parking for employee use may be satisfied at off-site locations located within 1,000 feet measured along lines of public access from the lot to be served, provided such parking area is on other property owned by the applicant or under terms of a contractual agreement that will ensure such parking remains available to the use served.

+(15).
+Employee parking

 Required off-street parking for employee use may be satisfied at off-site locations greater than 1,000 feet from the lot served upon a finding by the Planning Board that such parking is practicable and will reasonably prevent overflow parking from occurring on Badgers Island in undesignated locations.
-In making this determination under development review, the Planning Board must consider the following factors: - a.
+In making this determination under development review, the Planning Board must consider the following factors:

+- a.
 Such parking must be located within a reasonable distance to the users. - b.
 Such parking area must be on other property of the applicant or under terms of a contractual agreement that will ensure such parking remains available to the use served. - c.
 Safe and convenient means of transporting users to and from the off-site parking must be demonstrated by the applicant. - d.
 Such off-site parking area must not be located in residential zones of the Town.
-Off-site parking for use by employees may deviate from the dimensional standards contained in Chapter 16.8, Figure 2, Parking Space Design, if the applicant can demonstrate that the proposal practicably accommodates the number of parking spaces proposed. - (5).
-Parking demand management (PDM) strategies. - a.
-Parking demand strategies are measures geared toward affecting the demand side of the parking equation rather than the supply side.
-They attempt to change people's behavior away from traveling to work as a single occupant in an automobile to be parked near the work site.
-To $\frac{8}{12}/2019$ successful, they must rely on incentives or disincentives to make these shifts in behavior attractive to the traveler.
+Off-site parking for use by employees may deviate from the dimensional standards contained in Chapter 16.8, Figure 2, Parking Space Design, if the applicant can demonstrate that the proposal practicably accommodates the number of parking spaces proposed.

+(16).
+Parking demand management (PDM) strategies